-If the person with dementia needs to pay the total cost, they are known as a 'self-funder'.
+If the person with dementia needs to pay the total cost of residential respite, they may be known as a 'self-funder'.
 As they are paying for all their care, they can choose the provider that suits them best, with what they want to spend.
-The local authority is under no duty to meet the needs of self-funders.
-But if you ask them to, they can.
-Be aware, they can charge an arrangement fee to do this.

 If the person can receive some support with funding, there may be limited choice because of the available budget.
-If you have a service or home in mind, the local authority may not fund it if a cheaper option can meet the person's needs.
+If you have a service or home in mind, the trust may not fund it if a cheaper option can meet the person's needs.
 Ask which options are within budget.

-If a person with dementia does get funding from the local authority, they may decide to receive it as a 'direct payment'.
+If a person with dementia does get funding from the trust, they may decide to receive it as a 'direct payment'.
 A direct payment gives people greater choice over how they spend the money to meet their needs.